smartstore/SmartStoreNET/README.md

 * Fire up your browser and follow the installation instructions
 * Enjoy ;-)

-NOTE: Smartstore.NET 3 requires [Visual C++ Redistributable für Visual Studio 2015](https://www.microsoft.com/en-US/download/details.aspx?id=52685) which is already pre-installed on most systems.
+NOTE: Smartstore 4 requires [Visual C++ Redistributable für Visual Studio 2015](https://www.microsoft.com/en-US/download/details.aspx?id=52685) which is already pre-installed on most systems.
 If, nevertheless, it is missing on your web server, just download and execute the installer or ask your hosting provider to do that for you.

 ### System requirements